genesiscommunitysuccess/docs/docs/04_web/12_forms/03_forms-customisation.md

 };
 ```

-This arranges our control elements horizontally.
+The example below specifies a `uiSchema` that controls the elements horizontally.

 ```ts
 const horizontalUISchema = {